MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2cdpextensionwpfsample.md

 ---
 title: WPF sample app with CDP extension
-description: This WebView2 sample demonstrates how to use the DevTools Protocol in a WPF app by using the WebView2 CDP extension.
+description: This WebView2 sample demonstrates how to use the Chrome DevTools Protocol (CDP) in a WPF app by using the WebView2 CDP extension.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual